littensy/reflex/README.md

 );
 ```

-For memoizing selectors that depend on parameters, you can use the `useSelectorCreator()` hook to memoize the returned selector and prevent unnecessary re-renders.
+You should avoid passing a newly created selector directly to useSelector, though (i.e. `useSelector(createSelectWord("E"))`).
+If it uses `createSelector`, it will create a new selector every time the component renders, and reset the cache.
+Instead, you can use the `useSelectorCreator()` hook to memoize the selector:

 ```tsx
 const createSelectWord = (word: string) => {